tugbaakan/DigitalWardrobe/pr.md

-## 📄 Project Requirements Document: Virtual Outfit Creator (VOC) Android App
+## 📄 Project Requirements Document: Digital Wardrobe Android App

 ---

 ### **1. Introduction**

 #### **1.1.
 Project Goal**
-The primary goal of the Virtual Outfit Creator (VOC) Android application is to provide users with a tool to **digitize their wardrobe** and virtually **try on** different clothing combinations using their own body photo as the canvas.
+The primary goal of the **Digital Wardrobe** Android application is to provide users with a tool to **digitize their wardrobe** and virtually **try on** different clothing combinations using their own body photo as the canvas.
 The application will leverage Computer Vision and AI to accurately segment clothing items and render them realistically onto the user's image.

 #### **1.2.
 Target Audience**
 Individuals who want to organize their closets, plan outfits, and visualize new combinations without physically trying them on.